 University of New Mexico (UNM)

-UNM’s Anderson School of Management — Master of Business Administration (MBA)
+Featured Program: Master of Business Administration (MBA)

-Duration: 36 credits (can be completed in 18 months with full-time study)
+Duration: 36 credits | 18 months (full-time study)

-Mode: Fully online with accelerated eight-week courses
+Mode: Fully online; accelerated 8-week courses

 Cost: $805 per credit hour (tuition only)